gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 })
 ```

+This signature combines listing the map’s keys and performing some lookups.
 # Conclusion
 Type-level code is another way of looking at type declarations.
 This approach lets us explain complexity using the same principles and tools we’ve learned to deal with runtime code.

-In this article, we’ve taken a look at a type-level map.
-We saw how it corresponds to a runtime dictionary, and how using one can solve fundamental design issues at the type level.
+In this post, we’ve taken a look at type-level maps.
+We saw how it corresponds to a runtime dictionary, and how using one can solve design issues at the type level.

 I hope you’ll join me in exploring these concepts in the future!